 - regulate personal information handling by applying a set of information privacy principles.

 Information privacy principles create rights and obligations about personal and health information; however these only apply when they do not contravene any other Act of Parliament.
 In most cases there will be no contradiction as the relevant action falls within one of the exceptions within the information privacy principles.

 School compliance strategies

-Some strategies school can implement to ensure compliance with the Privacy Acts include:
+Some strategies school can implement to ensure compliance with the privacy legislation include:

-- nominating a person to manage and review the school’s information privacy
+- nominating a person to manage and review the school’s privacy practices

 - conducting a privacy audit to determine what information the school collects, how information is used and with whom information is shared